SEARCH

 General:

 Seizures and other adverse CNS experiences have been reported during treatment with meropenem.
 These experiences have occurred most commonly in patients with CNS disorders (e.g. brain lesions or history of seizures) or with bacterial meningitis and/or compromised renal function.
 This risk of seizures is lower than the risk with imipenem.
-In patients with renal dysfunction, thrombocytopaenia has been observed but no clinical bleeding reported.

 Laboratory Tests: